fallahn/crush/readme.md

 The repository contains a Visual Studio 2013 Community Edition solution, along with a set of SFML binaries compiled on Windows 7 64 bit.
 This is probably the easiest route, although it is only included for my personal convenience, and may or may not work for you.
-The Visual Studio solution also includes a project for building a level editor, written in C#.
-The level editor requires the nuget package for JSON.net to be installed via the nuget manager.
+The Visual Studio solution also includes a project for building a level editor and a sprite editor, written in C#.
+They both require the nuget package for JSON.net to be installed via the nuget manager.

 You can also use Cmake-gui 2.8 or newer to create project files for other IDEs such as Code::Blocks, or unix style make files for mingw.
 The same limitations apply as the linux build process: you will need to have either clang 3.4 or g++ 4.9 or higher installed, and a set of SFML binaries for your chosen compiler.
-Clicking Configure in CMake-gui may lead to path errors if it cannot find the SFML ibraries, simply open each entry highlighted in red and browse to the corresponding library file.
+Clicking Configure in CMake-gui may lead to path errors if it cannot find the SFML libraries, simply open each entry highlighted in red and browse to the corresponding library file.
 Click Configure again, and then Generate if there are no further errors, to output a project file which can be used to build CRUSH.